ebelious/Self-Hosted/SOC-Stack.md

 - Load Data > API Tokens > Custom API Token >
       Telegrafs (select `write` and `read`, provide a `name` for the token), keep note of this as this is used for telegraph config
       Buckets > telegraf (`read` and `write`)
+Also Create an API token for Copilot, this will be only read access `Bucketrs: all buckets` and `Other resources: All Checks, and All Orgs`

+Again keep note of these API keys as you will note able to see them again

 ---

 ## Install Telegraf